wee-slack/wee-slack/README.md

 have to test them.

 ### How do I send messages with multiple lines?

+With WeeChat >= 4.0.0 this is supported out of the box.
+You can either press Alt+Enter to insert a line break, or paste something containing multiple lines.

+For older versions of WeeChat, continue reading the next section.

+#### For WeeChat < 4.0.0

 You have to install a script to be able to send multiple lines, e.g. the `multiline.pl` script with: `/script install multiline.pl`